September 12th, 2026

 The Start of Rosh Hashanah marks the beginning of the Jewish New Year, a joyous and meaningful time for those observing.
 It’s a celebration filled with ancient traditions and modern reflections, where family and community come together.
 Special prayers fill the air alongside the resonant call of the shofar.
 Sweet treats like apples and honey are shared, symbolizing hopes for sweetness in the coming year.
 It’s a moment to pause, reflect, and embrace new beginnings with a hopeful heart and open mind.

-Rosh Hashanah, the Jewish New Year, marks the beginning of the High Holy Days, a period of introspection, spiritual growth, and celebration.
-This sacred holiday is a time for reflection, renewal, and rejoicing, as Jews around the world come together to mark the start of a new year.TheStartofRoshHashanah
+Rosh Hashanah, the Jewish New Year, heralds the commencement of the High Holy Days, a profound period dedicated to introspection, spiritual growth, and jubilant celebration.
+This sacred holiday invites individuals worldwide to reflect, renew, and rejoice, as the Jewish community unites to usher in a fresh year.TheStartofRoshHashanah

 The Significance of Rosh Hashanah